5-minute Roasted Pepper Hummus

 • You can add more olive oil whilst making this hummus for an even more luxurious texture

-• However, I just add a drizzle of olive oil when I a serving
+• However, I just add a drizzle of olive oil when serving

 Equipment Needed